fnproject/tutorials/ruby/intro/README.md

 * Set aside about 15 minutes to complete this tutorial.
 * Make sure Fn server is up and running by completing the [Install and Start Fn Tutorial](../../install/README.md).

-> As you make your way through this tutorial, look out for this icon.
+> `As you make your way through this tutorial, look out for this icon.
-![](images/userinput.png) Whenever you see it, it's time for you to perform an action.
+![](images/userinput.png) Whenever you see it, it's time for you to perform an action.`

 ## Your First Function
-Let's start with a very simple "hello world" function written in [Ruby](https://www.ruby-lang.org/).
+Now that Fn is up and running, let's start with a very simple "hello world" function written in [Ruby](https://www.ruby-lang.org/).
 Don't worry, you don't need to know Ruby!
 In fact you don't even need to have Ruby installed on your development machine as Fn provides the necessary Ruby compiler and tools as a Docker container.